BND Hamburger Icon

 Azuga Setup

-Once the hardware is installed, it connects with the vehicle’s computer and GPS satellites to gather data on the vehicle and its location.
+Once installed, the hardware connects with the vehicle’s computer and GPS satellites to gather data on the vehicle and its location.
 That information can be accessed instantly via Azuga’s easy-to-use software.
-A software update late last year introduced unlimited usernames and passwords, thereby improving the platform’s flexibility.

 Azuga Customer Service

-We found Azuga’s online resources quite helpful.
-The company’s website is filled with blogs, webinars, videos, documentation, success stories, open API documentation and an ROI calculator.
+We also found Azuga’s online resources quite helpful.
+The company’s website is filled with webinars, videos, documentation, success stories, open application programming interface information, and a return-on-investment calculator.
 If you still have questions about Azuga’s services, you can access product training resources.

 Azuga Drawbacks